jorozco4/Homework-Portfolio/README.md

 # Homework-Portfolio

-This portfolio is an updated version from what I orginially had.
+This portfolio is an updated version from what I starting working on during my first month of transitioning to become a webdeveloper.
 Below you will see screen shots of the improvments that came over time.

 # Screen Shot